iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 # Getting Started
-Streams requires an asynchronous runtime environment to be set (we suggest using `tokio`).
-Streams also uses `anyhow` for error handling, so for ease of use, new projects can use `anyhow::Result` and `anyhow::Error` for easier integration.
+Streams requires an asynchronous runtime environment to be set, we suggest using [tokio](https://docs.rs/tokio/latest/tokio/).
+Streams also uses [anyhow](https://docs.rs/anyhow/latest/anyhow/) for error handling, so projects can use `anyhow::Result` and `anyhow::Error` for easier integration.

 If you don't have a rust project setup yet you can create one by running,